Director: Don Richardson

 While confronting Dr. Smith, Will becomes trapped in the robot-generating machine.
 Thereafter, Will (now mutilated by the device) declares his intention to speak for the so-called master mechanism—a disturbing, if temporary, predicament for the most likable character in Lost in Space to endure.

 Similar to “Follow the Leader” from season one, “Space Destructors” should be commended for showcasing the remarkable fencing abilities of Guy Williams (known for starring in the original Zorro series).
-That being said, Professor Robinson manages to defeat a powerful cyborg army with swordsmanship alone—a somewhat hackneyed, albeit exciting, conclusion to this episode.
+That being said, Professor Robinson manages to defeat a powerful cyborg army with swordsmanship alone—a somewhat hackneyed conclusion to this episode.

 In the final scene, Professor Robinson prepares to banish Dr. Smith for his reprehensible actions.
 Despite initially defending himself with the usual excuses, Dr. Smith admits wrongdoing and accepts his punishment without protest, knowing that his antics will only further endanger those around him—a touching, heartfelt exchange which indicates that for all his vile behavior, Dr. Smith genuinely cares for the well-being of his host family.

-“Space Destructors” is a flawed but mostly worthwhile episode of Lost in Space.
-Especially impressive are the make-up effects featured in this offering, which add a surreal and highly unnerving quality to the subject matter conceived by Hamner.
+“Space Destructors” is a flawed but worthwhile episode of Lost in Space.
+Especially impressive are the make-up effects featured in this offering, which add a surreal, uncanny-valley effect to Hamner’s premise.

 Overall Quality: 7/10